sebapersson/petab_sciml/docs/src/format.md

 It further extends the following standard PEtab files:

-1. **Mapping Table**: Used to describe how neural network inputs and outputs map to PEtab quantities.
+1. **Mapping Table**: Used to describe how neural network inputs and outputs map to PEtab variables.
 2. **Parameters Table**: Used to describe nominal values and potential priors for initializing network parameters.
 3. **Problem YAML File**: Includes a new SciML field for neural network models and (optionally) array or tensor formatted data.